AdobeDocs/workfront.en/help/workfront-basics/tips-tricks-and-troubleshooting/understand-the-status-site.md

 Vulnerability researchers and exploit creators name their projects internally to make it easy to reference them (for example, ShellShock, Heartbleed, POODLE, and WannaCry/Petya).
 When a vulnerability has wide-spread impact these names become public when the vulnerabilities are disclosed.

-### How do I view named vulnerabilities identified by `Workfront`?
+### How do I view named vulnerabilities identified by Workfront?

 1. Go to  [status.adobe.com](https://status.adobe.com/), then click `Security`.

 ## Why is this important?

-Any security-aware network administrators should be familiar with the Status site and the named vulnerabilities identified by `Workfront`.&nbsp;
+Any security-aware network administrators should be familiar with the Status site and the named vulnerabilities identified by Workfront.&nbsp;

 When large impact vulnerabilities are disclosed it is imperative to ensure your vendors are aware and keep your data protected.